amz0004/RecipeAndRatingsProject/README.md

-# Are Recipes High in Saturated Fat Rated High?
+# Does Fat Equal Flavor?
+Analyzing the Impact of Saturated Fat Content on Recipe Ratings

 Author: Amy Zhao